The new PCC Member Benefit Program

 Q: Will the 15th and the 16th of the month still be member days?

 A: No, the 15th and 16th will no longer be member days.
-Members may receive 2% on their purchases each time they shop the co-op.
+Members may now be able to earn 2% toward their annual dividend every time they shop the co-op.

 Q: Why weren’t members asked to vote on the change to member benefit?